 -

-The following are a couple examples of interactive options followed by a SQL query, which when run against SYSTEMDB returns information about the databases running on the SAP HANA instance.
+The following are a some examples of interactive options followed by a SQL query, which when run against SYSTEMDB returns information about the databases running on the SAP HANA instance.

 \al